mongodb-industry-solutions/Insurance-image-search/README.md

 3. Connect to MongoDB Atlas
 4. Get image embeddings and load them to Atlas
 5. Run an image similarity query

+Here's an example of the input

+anf of the output